 Love and Light,

-Adera is the Co-founder of SPIRO Creative, and a Business + Marketing Strategist to Entrepreneurs who are ready to make it their business to lead with their light.
+Adera is the Co-founder of SPIRO Creative, and a Business, Video + Marketing Strategist to Entrepreneurs who are ready to make it their business to lead with their light.
 With over a decade in TV + Video she’s witnessed loads of talented amazing souls shy away when it comes to ‘putting themselves out there.’
 She has a gift for helping those who once struggled to share themselves show up as authentic storytellers and joyful risk-takers, confident in their abilities to build businesses and connections that move humanity forward.